rav94/sentimentAnalyzer/README.md

-Sentiment Analyzer for Call Centers
+# Audio Sentiment Analyzer

-Exposed API will take an audio fiel path from S3 as input and output the sentiment of the audio
+Audio Sentiment Analyzer with AWS Transcribe/ Comprehend - Exposed as a Flask REST API.
+Exposed API will take an audio file path from S3 as input and output the sentiment of the audio

-Deployment Steps
+## Installation

-1 - Create virtual environemt with Python3
+1 - Create a virtual environment with Python3

     virtualenv --no-site-packages -p /usr/local/bin/python3  env